oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 ```
 The key line in this log is **The model's max seq len (131072) is larger than the maximum number of tokens that can be stored in KV cache (37696).
 Try increasing `gpu_memory_utilization` or decreasing `max_model_len` when initializing the engine.**
 If you see such a message, constrain the context length by -

-a.
-Go to create model deployment and select the model you want to deploy
+1. Go to create model deployment and select the model you want to deploy
-b.
-Click on advanced section
+2. Click on advanced section
-c.
-Add name as `--max-model-len` and for value, use the hint in the log.
+3. Add name as `--max-model-len` and for value, use the hint in the log.
 As per the above log we can set `37696`.
 Better to leave some room and go lower.

 #### Trusting remote code

-Sometimes, the inference container will not have native support for the model, but can still be side loaded using the code provided by the model provider.
-A model failed for such reason will have error such as below -
+Sometimes, the inference container will not have native support for the model, but the model can still be side loaded using the code provided by the model provider.
+In such cases error message could look like below -

 ```log
 requires you to execute the configuration file in that repo on your local machine.
 Make sure you have read the code there to avoid malicious use, then set the option `trust_remote_code=True` to remove this error.
 ```
 If you see such a message, -
-a.
-Go to create model deployment and select the model you want to deploy
+1. Go to create model deployment and select the model you want to deploy
-b.
-Click on advanced section
+2. Click on advanced section
-c.
-Add name as `--trust-remote-code` and leave value as blank.
+3. Add name as `--trust-remote-code` and leave value as blank.

 #### Architecture Not support